Face masks during the COVID-19 pandemic in the United States: Brief change in stance

 During a Coronavirus Task Force briefing on June 26 amidst major resurgences of cases in California and multiple Southern states, most of the participants wore masks when not at the podium.
 However, Pence did not wear a mask, nor did he mention the wearing of masks or social distancing when recapping the government's hygiene recommendations.
 On June 28 in an interview on This Week, House Speaker Nancy Pelosi argued that "the president should be an example.
 Real men wear masks."

 On July 1 in an interview with Fox Business, Trump stated he was "all for masks", but questioned the implementation of a national mandate since they would apply in "places in the country where people stay very long distance."
 Trump stated he had "no problem" wearing a mask in public if he were "in a group of people where we're not 10 feet away — but usually I'm not in that position and everyone's tested."
 On July 5, White House Chief of Staff Mark Meadows stated that a national mandate was "not in order", since they are "[used] on a location basis when you can't have social distancing".
+Despite these qualifications, research indicates that this change in position on facemasks substantially lessened partisan differences in terms of facemask use, with estimates suggesting that Trump’s interview with Fox closed approximately 40% of the pre-existing gap between Republicans and Democrats.